In Part 1 of this tutorial, we cover the basics of how to use widgets in WordPress.

 (Format text easily with the new text widget)

-A text widget lets you insert just about anything you want into your sidebar or other widget sections, such as lists, images, forms and more to your site … simply by typing in text or adding HTML into the content area.
-You can also give the widget a title.
-Remember to save your settings when done …
+A text widget lets you insert just about anything you want into the sidebar or other widget sections, such as instructions, images, reviews and more to your site … simply by typing in text or inserting HTML into the content area.
+You can also add an optional title in the Title field.
+Remember to save your settings …

-For this example, let’s set up a clickable help button on the sidebar that takes your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, let’s set up a clickable help button on your sidebar navigation section that takes your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

-First, create or source a “help button” graphic image that you will want your visitors to click on …
+First, you will need to create or source a graphic image that your visitors can click on …

-We’ll set up the clickable button to display at the top of your sidebar like in the example shown below …
+We’ll set up a clickable button to display at the top of the sidebar like in the example shown below …

 Step 1 – Upload your image.

-To display the clickable image on your site, the image must be uploaded to your server.
-Upload the image to the images folder in your server and note down the address of your image location.
+To display the clickable image on your site, first you must upload the button image to a folder on your server and note down the address of your server’s image location.

 E.g. …